ssbothwell/Dapp-Research/README.md

 ##### Smart Contract Languages:
  * [Solidity](https://solidity.readthedocs.io/en/develop/)

+### Economic Model

 ##### Articles/Links:

  * [Ethereum, Gas, Fuel, and Fees](https://media.consensys.net/ethereum-gas-fuel-and-fees-3333e17fe1dc)
  * [Enterprise Ethereum Alliance](https://entethalliance.org/)

 ## [Neo](https://www.neo.org)

 Neo is a newer chinese alternative to Ethereum.
-The main selling people being the ability to write smart contracts in a large number of langauges.
+The main selling points are a digital asset and identity primitives (in addition to smart contracts), proof of stake mining, and smart contract compilers for many popular languages

 NEO is backed by the Chinese government.
 This has become the most important factor for NEO’s popularity in China, making it China’s first open-source public blockchain project.
 NEO is also backed by WINGS, Alibaba, and various Microsoft-like giants.

 ### Key Points
   * Smart Contracts